 Anna’s Hummingbirds, year-round residents in northern California (and throughout much of the state), may already be laying eggs — perhaps initiating courtship and/or nesting as early as December (!).
 Some early-nesting females will play hostess to two broods during the breeding season, with second clutches hatching as late as mid-August.
 Peak breeding and greatest nest abundance occurs in May.
 Amazing but true, this year’s initial breeding cycle began in October in Marin County where I live.
 That’s when I began seeing courtship dances by male Anna’s on my land.
 Whether the females were receptive then is another question that remains unproven.

 Research studies have indicated this hummer species memorizes and learns a song in its first year of life, similar to the behavior of most songbirds.
 Allen’s Hummingbirds, which breeds from s.
 California to s.
-Oregon, begin to migrate through the Bay Area in the final week of January (sometimes as early mid-January) after spending the winter in Baja California and Chihuahua in Mexico.
+Oregon, begin to migrate through the Bay Area as early as mid-January (and perhaps, in late December, 2020 for the upcoming 2021 breeding season) after spending the winter in Baja California and Chihuahua in Mexico.
 Their preferred habitat is canyon woodlands, brush and highland meadows.
 This species breeds in the Bay Area, but by the end of July many have dispersed and/or left the Bay Area, and in mid- to late-August most of the species’ population has migrated south.